Palt0n/web-camera_PT/README.md

 ```
 tcp/mjpeg://192.168.XX.XXXX:XXXX
 ```
 You should see the video stream, but it will have a 2 seconds delay.
+We can reduce this delay by using opencv to read the stream.

 ## Create systemd to auto restart service
 ```